-Ink is spilt over China every day.
-There is a myriad of sites, papers and columns out there that unpack this nation as it changes both itself and the world around it.
-But we feel that there is too much focus at the centre – trending news, politics, policy – that ignores the white space around the edges of China coverage.
-At the China Channel, we hope to fill that white space – slowly painting a more complete picture of China that brings to life Chinese culture, society and history in all its addictive complexity.
+Ink is spilled over China every day.
+There is a myriad of sites, magazines and columns out there that unpack this nation as it changes both itself and the world around it.
+But we feel that there is too much focus at the center – trending news and politics – that ignores the white space around the edges of China coverage.
+At the China Channel, we hope to fill that white space – painting a more complete picture of China that brings to life Chinese culture, society and history in all their complexity.

-While arts and culture is a core interest, our vision also extends far beyond that.
-Original essays will delve into lesser-explored corners of Chinese society and history, from graffiti in modern Beijing to the Orientalist ballet that torpedoed Sino-Soviet relations.
-We’re looking at China’s politics and economics, but also its comic books, crossdressers and philosophy, new memes and hidden histories.
-Above all we take ‘China’ to mean more than just the People’s Republic Of, but to encompass the broader sinosphere and Chinese diaspora.
+While culture is a core interest, our vision extends far beyond that.
+Original essays and dispatches delve into lesser-explored corners of Chinese society and history, from interwar foreigners in Peking to the Orientalist ballet that torpedoed Sino-Soviet relations.
+We’re looking at China’s politics and economics, but also its philosophy and poetry, its ethnicities and borders, its new memes and old wounds.
+Above all, we take ‘China’ to mean more than just the People’s Republic Of, but to encompass the broader Sinosphere at large, including more forgotten communities.

-In short, it will be a mixed meal, with roughly three new articles a week – not too overwhelming, but full of surprises and delights both for the sinophile who already follows China, and for the sinocurious who is just opening Pandora’s box.
+In short, it’s a mixed meal.
+Founded in September 2017, we have run three to five new articles a week ever since – full of surprises and delights both for the Sinophile who already watches China closely, and for the Sinocurious who is just opening Pandora’s box.
 So whether you are a China geek or newbie, dive deeper with us.